 GPS Coordinates: 37.17617, -78.27304

-Twin Lake State Park sits on 548-acres and is carved out of the much larger Prince Edward-Gallion State Forest.
-Speaking of large, the campsites in the 33-site campground at Twin Lakes are all outsized and all have water and electricity.
+Twin Lakes State Park sits on 548-acres and is carved out of the much larger Prince Edward-Gallion State Forest.
+Speaking of large, the 33 campsites at Twin Lakes are all outsized and all have water and electricity.
 Located near Goodwin Lake, the camp is clean and in ship shape.
-Hot showers, and flush toilets are available and sites can be reserved.
+Hot showers and flush toilets are available and sites can be reserved.

-Recommended Fall Fun: Walk the trails around the two lakes, seeing the autumn colors reflect off the water.
-Ride a paddleboat or fish or kayak on the serene electric-motors-only lake.
+Walk the trails around the two lakes, seeing the autumn colors reflect off the water.
+Ride a paddleboat or fish or kayak on the serene, electric-motors-only lake.
 Another exciting place for fall fun is nearby Sandy River Outdoor Adventures, a zipline adventure park.
 Tackle over 20 zip lines in one location!
-Other local adventures include paddling the Appomattox River or bicycling the converted rail trail that is High Bridge State Park.
+Other local adventures include paddling the Appomattox River or bicycling the converted rail trail High Bridge Trail State Park.

 Grindstone Campground